Cheryl-Lau/Cheryl-Lau.github.io/rhd_coupling.md

 3. `hnode_cmi.f90`
 4. `heating_cooling_cmi.f90`
 5. `utils_cmi.f90`
+Make sure they are in your repo's `phantom/src/main/` directory.

 Here goes the tricky bit.
 We now modify the 'guts' of the code to link it to the photoionization mods.